Building a value-creating repost account is the most accessible way for anyone to earn an income on Instagram.

 B) It has to be short and memorable: Another subtle element that will make a difference in the long-run is having a username that is short, memorable and doesn’t include any “.” or “_”.
 You want people to remember your username and be able to spell it easily.
 Over time, it’ll increase the likelihood of word of mouth and people searching for you just because they remember what your username is.
 For example, @potteryforall is much easier to remember than @pottery_for_all.

 3 .
-Find high-engagement content and post once per day:
+Find high-engagement content, ask for permission to post from the creator, and post once per day:

 Your success as the most influential repost account within your niche depends on your ability to post the photos and videos that get the highest engagement on Instagram within your topic.
 Engagement is how the Instagram algorithm prioritizes content and is the best indicator of value, so having the highest engagement in comparison to other reposters means that you’ll be surfaced in more explorer pages, home feeds and hashtag feeds.
 This leads to growth as well as drives more followers and sales to the people you promote, which in turn leads to being able to charge more.
 Here’s how you execute it: